chrishalcrow/Skyrmions3D.jl/README.md

 A package to create and visualise 3D Skyrmions in the Skyrme model.

-A beginners tutorial written in Jupyter notebook can be found here: scripts/SkyrmionTutorial.ipynb
+A beginners tutorial written in Jupyter notebook can be downloaded from the scripts folder.

 ## Features
 - Create skyrmions using the Rational Map and ADHM approximations.